tranquilit/WAPT-Documentation/source/wapt-usage/wapt-windows-update.rst

 WAPTWUA Package
 +++++++++++++++

-The :guilabel:`WAPTWUA Package` tab allows you to create *wsus* rules packages.
+The :guilabel:`WAPTWUA Package` tab allows you to create *waptwua* rules packages.

 * when this type of package is installed on a machine, it indicates to the WAPTWUA agent the authorized or forbidden :abbr:`KBs (Knowledge Base articles)`;

-* when several *wsus* packages are installed on a machine, the different rules will be merged;
+* when several *waptwua* packages are installed on a machine, the different rules will be merged;

 * when a :file:`cab` is neither mentioned as authorized,